zcash/zcash/src/snark/README.md

     $ make lib STATIC=1

 Note that static compilation requires static versions of all libraries it depends on.
-It may help to minize these dependencies by appending `CURVE=ALT_BN128 NO_PROCPS=1 NO_GTEST=1 NO_SUPERCOP=1`.
+It may help to minimize these dependencies by appending `CURVE=ALT_BN128 NO_PROCPS=1 NO_GTEST=1 NO_SUPERCOP=1`.
 On Fedora 21, the requisite library RPM dependencies are then:
 `boost-static glibc-static gmp-static libstdc++-static openssl-static zlib-static